-Add a shape such as a circle or star or grid tool or spiral tool or rectangle tool etc and then hold down the tilde key and you will see as you move back and forth across the artboard a number of new paths / ellipse / stars being generated.
+Add a shape such as a circle or star or grid tool or spiral tool or rectangle tool etc and hold down the tilde key and you will see as you move back and forth across the artboard a number of new paths / ellipse / stars being generated.

 You can also add into the mix the space bar.
 The space bar is useful as when you add a path in Illustrator you can move the generated item around and release the spacebar to set the place of origin for the generated path.
 You can use this with the generation of the multiple lines / circles etc as instead of adding all the lines and circles from a single point of origin, the circles and squares etc are all generated over the entire image and can fill an entire artboard or two with those lines or spirals or circles etc. The key thing here is when you want to finish generating the paths, release the mouse first or you will loose the lines / spirals etc and you will then have to repeat the exercise.

 The rectangle tool, rounded rectangle, ellipse, polygon, star tool, but not the flare tool.
-They also work with line segment tool, arc tool, spiral tool, rectangular grid, polar grid.
-Sadly the feature does not work with any of the other tools such as the brushes or the selection tool etc. You can create all kinds of multiple generated paths if you hold down the tilde and you can generate them in different directions (if you don't use the spacebar as well) but all from a single origin point.
+The tilde also works with line segment tool, arc tool, spiral tool, rectangular grid, polar grid.
+Sadly, the tilde keyboard trick feature does not work with any of the other tools such as the brushes or the selection tool etc. You can create all kinds of multiple generated paths if you hold down the tilde and you can generate them in different directions (if you don't use the spacebar as well) but all from a single origin point.
 You can, once you finish generating them, add them all into a single group or perhaps add them as a symbol to the symbol panel.
 You can also change the color of the generated lines / spirals etc as well as add a width profile as well as brush strokes etc to the items.

-Well as mentioned you can turn them into a group and then you can just move them around and perhaps scale and rotate them or warp them, you can also rotate them perhaps by 45 degrees and then add a new group and creating interesting combinations of groups or perhaps put them on layers.
+Well as mentioned, you can turn them into a group and then you can just move them around and perhaps scale and rotate them or warp them, you can also rotate them perhaps by 45 degrees and then add a new group and creating interesting combinations of groups or perhaps put them on layers.
 You can also export the generated artwork to Photoshop etc. You can add effects to the work, you can add blurs and much more to turn them into all kinds of weird and wonderful backgrounds and objects.
 You can also rotate and distort and envelope warp the created lines into all kinds of amazing line work.